DAOMON-c/3612-Assignment3-Node-API/README.md

 "requestedPath":"/api/"
 }
 ````
-- Requests that do use a valid API call for an invalid data record will be result in the server responding with a JSON object containing the appropriate message, e.g., */api/drivers/invalidRef* will result in the following response
+- Requests using a valid API endpoint but contain an invalid data record (parameter) will receive a JSON object containing the appropriate error message from the server.
+For example requesting */api/drivers/invalidRef* will return:

 ````
 {
-  "message":"Drivers: Unable to find driver with ref=invalidref" }
+  "message":"Drivers: Unable to find driver with ref=invalidRef" }
 ````
 ### USING THE APPLICATION
-The application is hosted on `glitch.me`, and can currently be accessed at the domain `https://messy-trusted-boron.glitch.me`
+The application presently resides at <https://messy-trusted-boron.glitch.me> domain
-However, since no valid API endpoint is being invoked, this will result in a ***`FALL THROUGH`***.
-As such, inorder to make use of the services provided by the application, clients must format their request exactly as `domain + api`
+Since no valid API endpoint is being invoked, clicking on the above domain will result in a ***`FALL THROUGH`***.
+As such, inorder to make use of the services provided by the application, clients must format their request exactly as
+`domain + api`
 For example to request a single circuit by its `id = 1`, the API endpoint (as shown in the table) would be `/api/circuit/1`, and then appending this endpoint to the domain would result in a request URL of:
 `https://messy-trusted-boron.glitch.me/api/circuit/1`